RodZill4/material-maker/material_maker/doc/node_miscellaneous_iterate_buffer.rst

 Inputs
 ++++++

-The **Iterate Buffer** node has an initialization input that provies the base image, and a loop input that provides the image transformed by a single pass.
+The **Iterate Buffer** node has an initialization input that provides the base image, and a loop input that provides the image transformed by a single pass.

 Outputs